tdongsi/tdongsi.github.io/source/_posts/2015-11-22-programming-hive-getting-started.markdown

   </property>
 ```

-The information stored in metatstore is typically much smaller than the data stored in Hive.
+The information stored in metastore is typically much smaller than the data stored in Hive.
 Therefore, you typically don’t need a powerful dedicated database server for the metastore.
 However since it represents a Single Point of Failure (SPOF), it is strongly recommended that you replicate and back up this database using the best practices like any other database instances.